PrimeTimeTran/semantics/README.md

 - Add highlight right portion of string typed.
 - Add highlight wrong portion of string typed.
 - As a user I can choose language I'm practicing. vi, es, zh, etc.
+- [x] Add feed page
+- [x] As a user I see questions and answers on each video.

 app = {
   currentUser: {